 This section provides baseline information regarding the relevant environmental characteristics of the study area (including disposal sites).
 These include ground and marine water quality for standard parameters given in the approved Terms of Reference and also the quality of the product water from the desalination plant.
-The intake is located on the southside reef and brine is discharged in the clear lagoon close to the coral reef, marine water quality at the intake and brine discharge locations would be assessed.
-Groundwater quality would be assessed close to the location of the powerhouse and desalination plant, preferably closer to the powerhouse fuel handling area.
-Hydrocarbon content in the groundwater would be assessed for this location.
-Product water quality is regularly assessed at site, therefore, that data would be used to assess compliance and performance.
-Additional water quality assessment for product water would be done only if there is non-compliance with reference to inhouse water testing undertaken in the past few months.
+The intake is located on the east side of the island from a 30m deep borehole and brine is discharged in the eastern wave surf area approximately 130m away from the shoreline.
+Groundwater quality was assessed close to the location of the powerhouse and desalination plant.
+Product water quality is regularly assessed at site, therefore, that data has been used to assess compliance and performance.
+Additional water quality assessment for product water would be done only if there is non-compliance with reference to in-house water testing undertaken in the past few months.

-Noise levels in the vicinity of the powerhouse and desalination plant and how they affect recreational quality and public and occupational health would be assessed.
-Also, it would be identified if the existing power house emissions have any negative impact on the living, recreational and working environment.
-Visual inspections would be made of the emission stacks and fuel handling areas.
+Noise levels in the vicinity of the powerhouse and desalination plant and how they affect recreational quality and public and occupational health has also been assessed.
+Also, it was identified if the existing power house emissions have any negative impact on the living, recreational and working environment.
+Visual inspections were also made of the emission stacks and fuel handling areas.